Jui-Ashinkar/Data-Warehouse-Integration-for-Retail-Business/README.md

 **Objective**
 • Developed Multi-Dimensional data model (STAR Schema) and enhanced it to meet growing requirements.

-• Created a centralized data warehouse, pipelining retail data from diverse data sources using Talend Implemented Slowly Changing Dimensions, Rejection codes, and  • Performance tuning on a dataset with 48 million rows.
+• Created a centralized data warehouse, pipelining retail data from diverse data sources using Talend Implemented Slowly Changing Dimensions, Rejection codes, and performance tuning on a dataset with 48 million rows.

 • Built interactive dashboards to convey stories of retail sales and customer segmentation using Tableau and PowerBI.